Times and Places#

 (42.3601, -71.0589)

 The type of this variable is tuple, which is a mathematical term for a value that contains a sequence of elements.
 Math people pronounce it “tuh’ ple”, but computational people usually say “too’ ple”.
-Take your pick.
+Either is fine.

 type(boston)